dror27/dk-shack/vol1/songs/en/Leaving For The Summer.md

 # Leaving For The Summer

 I’m leaving for the summer\
-‘Think I’ll go and find me a place\
+Think I’ll go and find me a place\
 Where the trees are plenty\
 Where I can finally relate\
 \